 If you are using endnotes, list them on a separate page directly before the Works Cited list.
-The title, Notes, appears centred at the top of the page.
+The title (“Notes” or “Endnotes”) appears centered at the top of the page.
 Like the rest of an MLA format paper, the endnotes should be double-spaced.

 Citing a lot of sources at once

 When you have a lot of sources to cite at once, you can save space in your text by placing them in a note instead.
 These can be sources for a statement you made in the text, or sources providing supplementary information relevant to the discussion.